 Not forgotten… Bernard

-John Henry Powell is also remembered on the Bangor North Wales Memorial Arch (Panels) for Sealand) so I have put him on the Sealand page.
+John Henry Powell is also remembered on the Bangor North Wales Memorial Arch (Panels) for Sealand) so I have also added him on the Sealand page.

 He is also remembered on the Overton Memorial – the place of his birth.